 The Belknap Warehouse (1993), The Commonwealth Building (day before the winter storm of ‘94) and The Milner Hotel (1995).

 He anchored the station’s breaking news coverage of The Windstorm and Ice Storms of 2008-09, which left a record number of homeowners without power.

-A few years ago, after a weeklong series of his reports, the state of Kentucky passed what lawmakers in Frankfort nicknamed, the “WHAS Law”.
+Several years ago, after a week-long series of his reports, the state of Kentucky passed what lawmakers in Frankfort nicknamed, the “WHAS Law”.

 It removed the Social Security number from KY Driver’s licenses, helping protect people’s identities across the state.
 It didn’t cost taxpayers a dime to make the change.

-In 2001, The Kentucky Associated Press gave him 1st place in Enterprise and Investigative Reporting for showing how Directory Assistance (411) routinely gives you a wrong number.
+In 2001, The Kentucky Associated Press gave him 1st place for a story showing how Directory Assistance (411) routinely gives you a wrong number.

 In 2009 Doug and Photographer Bryan Derby were awarded first place by the Associated Press for their reporting on “Rose Island”, the popular Louisville amusement park what existed on the Ohio River, but was swept away by the 1937 Flood.

 Doug is active in his hometown, through continued reporting of stories and helping groups out like Big Brothers/Big Sisters of Kentuckiana and the American Diabetes Association.

 In 2008 he was named the honorary media chair of the Diabetes event and WHAS TV sponsors the annual Diabetes walk which attracts close to two thousand walkers and runners.